janbodnar/FSharp-Examples/README.md

     printfn "%d %s" x s
 ```

-g  is a function which takes and integer and a string as a parameter; it
+g  is a function which takes an integer and a string as a parameter; it
 returns unit (nothing); this function is said to have a side-effect

 ```